A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels

-We work with long, shallow three-dimensional microfluidic channels of width $L$, in a reduced Beris-Edwards framework \cite{berisreference}.
-Our domain is effectively one-dimensional, since we assume that structural details are invariant across the length and height of the channel, and we work with a reduced Landau-de Gennes $\Qvec$-tensor for the nematic ordering.
-This reduced $\Qvec$-tensor incorporates information about the nematic director, $\mathbf{n}$, and the degree of nematic ordering.
-The director $\mathbf{n}$ is parameterised by an angle, $\theta$, which describes the in-plane alignment of the nematic molecules, and a scalar order parameter, $s$, which measures the degree of orientational order about the director $\mathbf{n}$.
-We consider steady unidirectional flows, which, within the Beris-Edwards framework, result in a system of non-linear, coupled differential equations for $s$, $\theta$, and the fluid velocity $\mathbf{u}$.
-There are three dimensionless variables, two of which are related to the nematic fluidity, and the third dimensionless parameter, $L^*$, is inversely proportional to $L^2$ and plays a key role in the stability of singular structures.
+We work with long, shallow, three-dimensional (3D) microfluidic channels of width $L$, in a reduced Beris-Edwards framework \cite{berisreference}.
+Our domain is effectively one-dimensional (1D), since we assume that structural details are invariant across the length and height of the channel.
+We work with a reduced Landau-de Gennes (LdG) $\Qvec$-tensor for the nematic ordering.
+This reduced $\Qvec$-tensor has two degrees of freedom - the planar nematic director, $\mathbf{n}$, in the two-dimensional (2D) channel cross-section, and an order parameter, $s$, related to the degree of nematic ordering.
+The director $\mathbf{n}$ is parameterised by an angle, $\theta$, which describes the in-plane alignment of the nematic molecules.
+In a fully 3D framework, the LdG $\Qvec$-tensor has five degrees of freedom and there are exact connections between the reduced LdG and the 3D LdG descriptions, as discussed in the next section.
+We consider steady unidirectional flows, which, within the Beris-Edwards framework, are captured by a system of coupled differential equations for $s$, $\theta$, and the fluid velocity $\mathbf{u}$.
+There are three dimensionless parameters, the most important of which is $L^*$, which is inversely proportional to $L^2$ and plays a key role in the stability of singular structures.